Best Folding Exercise Bike for Small Spaces in 2019

 Limited Set Height

 The ProGear Foldable Magnetic Upright Bike is a robust,secure foldable bike.Read more

-It provides you with 8 levels of magnetic tension control, an ergonomic contoured seat cushion for extra comfort and a dual transmission flywheel for very smooth and natural pedaling motion.
-The LCD display provides you with readout of your time, calories, speed, pulse and scan.
+This folding exercise bike provides you with 8 levels of magnetic tension control, an ergonomically contoured seat cushion for extra comfort and a dual transmission flywheel for very smooth and natural pedaling motion.
+The LCD provides you with a readout of your time, calories, speed, pulse, and scan.

 7. Flexispot Home Office Standing Desk

 Padded Back Support

 The FlexiSpot Home Office Standing Desk is part exercise bike and part standing desk.
 It features whisper quiet pedaling that makes it ideal for working out while watching YouTube or the TV.
 Adjustment of the seat is simple thanks to a gentle press of a button.Read more

 The generous desk on this folding exercise bike is exceptionally secure, so you will have no problems placing your tablet on it.
 The fully adjustable oversized padded seat is fully adjustable and very comfortable

 The FlexiSpot Home Office Standing Desk has a large LCD that tracks your training time, speed, distance, and calories burned.
 This unit is very lightweight.
 When setting up, however, it is impressively sturdy.

 8. Best Choice Products Locktek Folding Bike